 Hi all!
-Do you still remember my 46-min documentary “In the Prisons that Don’t Exist” (Part 1 / 2 / 3) covering the detention of more than one million Uyghurs and other Muslims in the “re-education camps” in Xinjiang, China?
+Do you still remember my 46-min documentary “In the Prisons that Don’t Exist” (link to part 1 / 2 / 3) covering the detention of more than one million Uyghurs and other Muslims in the “re-education camps” in Xinjiang, China?

 Well, it was nominated for Best News Programme at the Venice TV Award 2019!